henryhobhouse/CV/README.md

 #### Team driving force
 I have the ability to find what is exciting about a project, and bring this enthusiasm to a whole team.
 My final project team-mates credited my positive influence as being a crucial aspect to our project success.
 See Project BYO-man in projects.
 I also have the perseverance to get things done and to keep going with a problem until it is solved.

+## Experience

+#### Product Manager - Amchara
+Currently in charge of product for Amchara.
+A health start-up targeting chronic conditions and the life-style decisions that lead to them.
+Ambition is to move complete product online although startup constraints and culture has created road-blocks.

+#### Digital Consultant - Django Consulting
+Advising businesses on their digital strategy and then helping execute on that advise.

+#### Founder and Product - DropWines
+Founded to make wine exploration easier and more fun.
+Built on Spree (Ruby on Rails ecommerce) framework we eventually built our own ecommerce platform on Rails due to heavy technical debt forked version of Spree created.

+#### Co-Founder and Operations - ShortersClub
+First national bulk online grocery retailer in UK.
+Founded in 2009.
+Sold to Booker PLC two years later.
+Brand absorbed by Booker.
+Subsquently project managed rolling out B2C channel across Booker before leaving to start DropWines

 ## Education